Lindsay Gordon Scott

-Lindsay Gordon Scott ARAIA (1898 – 4 January 1941) was a prominent Sydney architect best associated for his design of the Erskineville Town Hall and numerous surf pavilions in New South Wales, including several on the Northern Beaches of Sydney.
+Lindsay Gordon Scott ARAIA (4 October 1898 – 4 January 1941) was an Australian architect best associated for his design of the Erskineville Town Hall and numerous surf pavilions in New South Wales, including several on the Northern Beaches of Sydney.

-Early life
+Early life and family

-Scott was born to John and Isabella Scott in 1898 in the town of Grafton, in the Northern Rivers region of New South Wales, and moved with his family to Sydney in 1901 at a young age.
+Scott was born to John Campbell Scott and Isabel Mary Scott (née Dodd) in 1898 in the town of Grafton, in the Northern Rivers region of New South Wales, and moved with his family to Sydney in 1901 at a young age.
 Scott received his architecture diploma from the School of Architecture at the Sydney Technical College.

+In 1930 in Ashfield, Scott married Audrey Roberta Hamburger (1902–1970).
+On 4 July 1941, at Burilda Private Hospital on Gower Street, Summer Hill, they had a son John who was stillborn.

 Architectural practice

 In 1923, Scott joined the prominent Sydney architectural firm of Robertson and Marks as an assistant, and from 1925 was working within another prominent firm, Ross and Rowe.
 In 1925 he was admitted as a member of the New South Wales Institute of Architects.
 While at Ross and Rowe, in 1926–1930 Scott was involved in the redesign project for the Mark Foy's Piazza Department Store.

-In 1934, Scott left Ross & Rowe and established his own private practice, operating at 350 George Street (to 1936) and 26 O'Connell Street (from 1936) in Sydney.
+On 28 December 1933, Scott left Ross & Rowe and took up a temporary position as an assistant architect in the Ways and Works Branch of the NSW Department of Railways, leaving this position on 22 October 1935.
+In 1934, Scott established his own private practice, operating at 350 George Street (to 1936) and 26 O'Connell Street (from 1936) in Sydney.
 In private practice Scott continue to design all manner of works including residential dwellings and commercial and industrial premises.
 His design for an Inter-war Old English style residence overlooking Collaroy Beach featured in prominent architectural magazine, Building, in 1937.

 A resident of the Northern Beaches of Sydney for many years, Scott was intimately involved in Surf Life Saving, being captain of the Freshwater Surf Life Saving Club in 1924–26, as well as an executive, vice-president, and later Honorary Architect of the Surf Life Saving Association.
 As Honorary Architect, Scott designed several Surf Life Saving clubs and surf pavilions, including at Freshwater Beach (1935), Coffs Harbour Jetty (1935), South Curl Curl (1937), Palm Beach (1937), and Queenscliff (1938).